List of Toy Story characters: Tour Guide Barbie

-Rock 'Em Sock 'Em Robots
+Rock 'em Sock 'em Robots

-A pair of Rock 'Em Sock 'Em Robots appear in Al's office.
+A pair of Rock 'em Sock 'em Robots (voiced by John Lasseter and Lee Unkrich) appear in Al's office.
 When Slinky asks them if they have seen Woody, the two robots argue over which of them Slinky was asking.
 They fight each other in a boxing match, with the blue robot beating the red robot.